giellalt/lang-xal/xal.md

 * examples:*
 * * *
-<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-xal/blob/main/../src/fst/phonology.twolc)</small>Verb inflection
+<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-xal/blob/main/../src/fst/phonology.twolc)</small>Nouns
-The Kalmyk language verbs inflect in persons.
+Nouns in the Kalmyk language are things.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-xal/blob/main/../src/fst/affixes/verbs.lexc)</small>Proper noun inflection
+<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-xal/blob/main/../src/fst/stems/nouns.lexc)</small>Numerals
-The Kalmyk language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.
+Numerals in the Kalmyk language are numbers.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-xal/blob/main/../src/fst/affixes/propernouns.lexc)</small>Noun inflection
+<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-xal/blob/main/../src/fst/stems/numerals.lexc)</small>Adjectives
-The Kalmyk language nouns inflect in cases.
+Adjectives in the Kalmyk language describe things.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/nouns.lexc](http://github.com/giellalt/lang-xal/blob/main/../src/fst/affixes/nouns.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-xal/blob/main/../src/fst/stems/adjectives.lexc)</small>Prefixes
-# Symbol affixes
+Prefixes in the Kalmyk language are bound to beginning of other words.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-xal/blob/main/../src/fst/affixes/symbols.lexc)</small>Adjective inflection
-The Kalmyk language adjectives compare.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-xal/blob/main/../src/fst/affixes/adjectives.lexc)</small>Pronouns
+<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-xal/blob/main/../src/fst/stems/prefixes.lexc)</small>Pronouns
 Pronouns in the Kalmyk language are references to things.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-xal/blob/main/../src/fst/stems/pronouns.lexc)</small>Numerals
-Numerals in the Kalmyk language are numbers.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-xal/blob/main/../src/fst/stems/numerals.lexc)</small>Verbs
+<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-xal/blob/main/../src/fst/stems/pronouns.lexc)</small>Verbs
 Verbs in the Kalmyk language are actions.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-xal/blob/main/../src/fst/stems/verbs.lexc)</small>Prefixes
-Prefixes in the Kalmyk language are bound to beginning of other words.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-xal/blob/main/../src/fst/stems/prefixes.lexc)</small>Nouns
-Nouns in the Kalmyk language are things.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/nouns.lexc](http://github.com/giellalt/lang-xal/blob/main/../src/fst/stems/nouns.lexc)</small>Adjectives
-Adjectives in the Kalmyk language describe things.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-xal/blob/main/../src/fst/stems/adjectives.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-xal/blob/main/../src/fst/stems/verbs.lexc)</small>
 # Kalmyk morphological analyser                      !